Research Projects

 - The NJIT Secure Computing Initiative (funded by NSF) (2016 - present)

-- Army Research Lab, MACRO: Models for Enabling Continuous Reconfigurability of Secure Missions (2013 - present)
+- Army Research Lab, MACRO: Models for Enabling Continuous Reconfigurability of Secure Missions (2013 - 2023)

 - Collaborators: Penn State University, Carnegie Mellon University, Indiana University, UC Riverside, UC Davis